msanlisavas/CSPR.Cloud.Net/README.md

 # CSPR.Cloud.Net

+## Release Notes

+- v.1.0.0 Initial Release

+## Supported Frameworks
+The library is targeting both `.NET Standard 2.0` and `.NET Standard 2.1` for optimal compatibility

 ## How to Use

 The `CasperCloudRestClient` class provides an easy way to interact with the CSPR Cloud API for both Mainnet and Testnet environments.
 Below are the steps to initialize and use the client in your application.